kylelaker/JMU_Parking_Parser/README.md

     * Display
         * the current text on the sign
     * Last updated
-        * ISO 8601 time stamp of the last time the text was updated
+        * ISO 8601-ish time stamp of the last time the text was updated.
+Uses JMU's current local time (EST/EDT).

 ## Sign IDs